-- transportation outers labelling requirements are to aid identification during transportation and distribution of the product, other information intended for consumers is not relevant and therefore not required - inner packages labelling requirements are to aid identification of the product, allergens, and date mark to protect health and safety of consumers, with other more information required on the outer package (as outlined in sections below) - unpackaged consistent with FSMP, FSANZ proposes to extend the exemption from labelling requirements to foods served by institutions such as hospitals in a container such as a plate, cup or tray because it is impractical to expect labelling of VLED sold in these situations.
+- transportation outers labelling requirements are to aid identification during transportation and distribution of the product, other information intended for consumers is not relevant and therefore not required - inner packages labelling requirements are to aid identification of the product, allergens, and date mark to protect health and safety of consumers, with other more information required on the outer package (as outlined in sections below) - unpackaged consistent with FSMP, the exemption from labelling requirements for FSMPs served by institutions such as hospitals in a container such as a plate, cup or tray will apply because it is impractical to expect labelling of VLED sold in these situations.

-FSANZ also proposes that the requirements in the Code for legibility of labels apply to VLED.
+The requirements in the Code for legibility of labels will also apply to VLED.

-Proposed labelling requirements for packages of VLED for retail sale other than those listed above are discussed below.
+Following assessment and consideration of submitter comments, FSANZ has decided on the labelling requirements for packages of VLED for retail sale other than those listed above, as outlined below.